Main field(s) of study and in-depth level:

 The Department Board

-Bachelor of Arts degree with at least 90 credits in peace and conflict studies, or 90 credits in a related relevant discipline and at least 30 credits in major subject or equivalent experience.
+A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
+Also required is 90 credits in peace and conflict studies, or 90 credits in a related relevant discipline and at least 30 credits in peace and conflict studies or the equivalent.

 After completion of this course the student is expected to be able to: